robdevops/check_lvs/README.md

 ```

 # check_ipv4_failover
-check_ipv4_failover plugin for Nagios / Icinga. check_ipv4_failover warns if the host does not own the specified ipv4 address.
-If [-s] is specified, we treat this host as a standby, and warn if the host *does* own the address.
+check_ipv4_failover plugin for Nagios / Icinga.
+Warns if the host does not own the specified ipv4 address.
+If `-s` is specified, we treat this host as a standby, and warn if the host *does* own the address.
 Intended for use with LVS managers like ipvsadm and Keepalived.

 ## Dependencies
 * bash